innovationmauritiustelecom/video_player_360/README.md

 # video_player_360

-A new flutter plugin project.
+A flutter plugin to stream 360° videos on iO

 ## Getting Started